awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opsworkscm-server.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `EngineVersion`  <a name="cfn-opsworkscm-server-engineversion"></a>
  The major release version of the engine that you want to use\.
 For a Chef server, the valid value for EngineVersion is currently `2`\.
-For a Puppet server, the valid value is `2017`\.
+For a Puppet server, valid values are `2019` or `2017`\.
 *Required*: No
 *Type*: String
 *Maximum*: `10000`